 There was a strong undertow of religion to much of 1950s science-fiction, the period when revivalists like Billy Graham were beginning their crusade.
 The alien invasion classic The War of the Worlds (1953) culminates with humanity singing hymns to the Almighty for their delivery from the alien invaders.
 In Conquest of Space (1955), the commander of a mission to Mars cracks up and believes the mission is entering into divinely forbidden territory, before a seeming miracle from The Almighty ends up saving the expedition.

-Wes Craven’s The Serpent and the Rainbow (1988) was the first film to treat voodoo as a serious religion.
+Wes Craven’s The Serpent and the Rainbow (1988) was the first film to treat voodoo as a serious religion, while another strong treatment of voodoo came in Zombi Child (2019).
 The existing religion of Santeria, a mix of Catholicism and voodoo, was examined in The Believers (1987) where it was given a horror movie treatment.

 The Mists of Avalon (2001) is a take on the Arhurian legends that focuses on Celtic paganism and goddess worship, while The Wicker Man (1973) concerns a modern-day Celtic pagan religion cult.
 In the probably fictional religions category, The Lair of the White Worm (1988) concerns the revival of an Ancient Roman snake-worshipping cult.